equinor/equinor-trading-plotly-dash-template/README.md

 5. (Equinor only) Make sure that you have the Azure AD `Application Developer` role and the access to create new resources in your subscription
 5. Run `pulumi up`
 6. Done!
 The service should be hosted as an Azure Web App in Azure

+Note that the authentication will block access to the service until an AD admin as given an admin grant the application.

 ## Running locally